sdelatorrep/elixir_beacon/README.md

 java -jar elixir-beacon-0.3.jar --spring.profiles.active=test
  ```
 It will generate a log in the file application.log located in the same folder where the JAR is.
-This argument --spring.profiles.active=test specifies the profile to be used.
+This argument <code>--spring.profiles.active=test</code> specifies the profile to be used.
 By default, there are 2 profiles: dev and test.
 Each profile will use its own set of properties files.
-I. e. test profile will use application-test.properties and application-test.yml
+I. e. *test* profile will use <code>application-test.properties</code> and <code>application-test.yml</code>
 Using the default configuration, the application will be available at: localhost:9075/elixirbeacon/v03/

 ##Run integration tests